 National Attainment data shows that LAC and Previously LAC, do not perform as well in Key Stage 2 SATs as non-looked-after children.
 Pupil Premium + funding is designed to address this, as well as, their emotional and social needs.
 Miss L. Hyde works closely with class teachers and our SENDCO (Special Educational Needs and Disabilities Coordinator, Miss L. Jones) where appropriate, to ensure this.

-As with Pupil Premium, this funding allows us to provide: additional support by teachers and teaching assistants, interventions, cover the cost of trips and residentials (partly or fully), pastoral support and staff training.
+As with Pupil Premium, this funding allows us to provide: additional support by teachers and teaching assistants, interventions, cover the cost of trips and residential visits (partly or fully), pastoral support and staff training.
 However, each child’s funding is tailored to their individual needs.

 Additionally, a Personal Education Plan (PEP) is completed for LAC in conjunction with their class teacher, social worker, carer(s), Virtual Schools Specialist Teacher and the child themselves.
 Pupil Premium + funding is released by Shropshire Virtual Schools, upon completion of the termly PEP.